tsani/jerrington.me/pages/about.md

 for each user session and this process needed to load a huge number of libraries.
 The idea to improve the speed was to spawn a partially initialized session process, with all the libraries loaded, and to fork it when a user needed to log in.
-Then the child process can complete user-specific initialization tasks that usually fast.
+Then the child process can complete the usually quick user-specific initialization tasks.
 The challenge was to get the [K](https://en.wikipedia.org/wiki/K_(programming_language)) interpreter, which runs the user session process, to fork at all.
 The interpreter itself could not be directly extended as it is